Skip to main content

 • “Unfortunately, the gameplay is mind-numbingly boring.”

-The game's graphics are primarily characterized by a retro pixel art style, which some players find charming and fitting for its post-apocalyptic setting, while others criticize them as simplistic and occasionally confusing.
-Despite the low-resolution visuals, many appreciate the attention to detail and the overall aesthetic, though there are reports of graphical bugs and a lack of variety in character designs.
-Overall, the graphics evoke a nostalgic feel, appealing to fans of classic indie and turn-based games, but may not satisfy those seeking modern, high-fidelity visuals.
+The game's graphics are characterized by a retro pixel art style that some players find charming and atmospheric, while others criticize them as simplistic and occasionally confusing.
+Despite the low-resolution visuals, many appreciate the detail-oriented design and how it complements the game's post-apocalyptic setting.
+Overall, the graphics evoke a nostalgic feel reminiscent of classic games, though they may not appeal to everyone due to their old-school aesthetic.

 • “The graphics use a pleasant pixel art aesthetic.”